TheOdinProject/curriculum/advanced_html_css/responsive_design/responsive_images.md

 ### Introduction
 Images require special care on responsive websites.
 This lesson presents a few issues that arise when working with responsive images and the options you have when dealing with them.

-### Learning outcomes
+### Lesson overview

-* You'll learn how to make your images behave properly when resizing them with CSS.
+- You'll learn how to make your images behave properly when resizing them with CSS.
-* You'll learn how to serve up different images based on screen size.
+- You'll learn how to serve up different images based on screen size.

 ### The basics